 Any books provided to either Brother may be shared with the other and/or their spouse for the purpose of obtaining a review.
 Review copies should not be sent until the request has been accepted by reply email.
 An accepted request does not guarantee a review, or a favorable review.
 We can and will critique, but we will always strive to be specific in that criticism.
-If a book is reviewed it will be posted here, a link shared on Facebook and Twitter, and abbreviated reviews posted to Goodreads, Amazon, and Barns&Noble.
+If a book is reviewed it will be posted here, a link shared on Facebook and Twitter, and abbreviated reviews posted to Goodreads, Amazon, Barns&Noble, and Kobo.

 Requests should be sent via email or the contact form below.